More than 3 million Americans filed for unemployment claims last week

 Just 282,000 people filed for unemployment in the previous week, before lockdowns began, according to the Department of Labor.

-Thursday's numbers are just "the tip of the iceberg," said Diane Swonk, chief economist at Grant Thornton, noting that these figures do not even include data from this week.
+Thursday's numbers are just "the tip of the iceberg," Diane Swonk, chief economist at Grant Thornton, said as she noted that these figures do not even include data from this week.

 "Businesses cannot plan for this kind of sudden stop of cash flow," she told NBC News.
 "This isn’t a 'rainy day fund' situation."

-California alone is seeing jobless claims of more than 100,000 a day, Gov. Gavin Newson said Wednesday.
+California alone is seeing jobless claims of more than 100,000 a day, Gov. Gavin Newsom said Wednesday.

 “We just passed the 1 million mark, in terms of the number of claims, just since March 13,” Newsom said.